-While its volatility gives it an edge over energy sources in terms of accomplishing numerous tasks, it equally renders it risky to use and work around.
+While its volatility gives it an edge over other energy sources in accomplishing numerous tasks, it equally renders it risky to use and work around.
 Some of the disadvantages of hydrogen energy include:

-Electrolysis and steam reforming, the two main processes of hydrogen extraction are extremely expensive.
+Electrolysis and steam reforming, the two main processes of hydrogen extraction, are extremely expensive.
 This is the real reason it’s not heavily used across the world.
 Today, hydrogen energy is chiefly used to power most hybrid vehicles.

-One of hydrogen properties is that it has a lower density.
-In fact, it is a lot less denser than gasoline.
-This means that it has to be compressed to liquid state and stored the same way at lower temperatures to guarantee its effectiveness and efficiency as an energy source.
+One of the hydrogen properties is that it has a lower density.
+In fact, it is a lot less dense than gasoline.
+This means that it has to be compressed to a liquid state and stored the same way at lower temperatures to guarantee its effectiveness and efficiency as an energy source.

-Even if hydrogen were to become cheap right now, it would take years to become the most used source of energy since vehicles themselves and service stations would need to be customized to conform to hydrogen requirements.
+Even if hydrogen were to become cheap right now, it would take years to become the most used energy source since vehicles and service stations would need to be customized to conform to hydrogen requirements.
 This would require massive capital outlay.